New Jersey: The Innovation State

 In addition to some of his most well-known successes – such as the phonograph and the light bulb – Edison helped pioneer the process of mass production and the advent of the industrial research facility.

-Affectionately nicknamed “The Wizard of Menlo Park,” Edison’s marvelous life and career can be examined by visiting the Thomas Edison National Historical Park in West Orange and the Thomas A. Edison Memorial Museum in the town bearing his name – Edison.
+Affectionately nicknamed “The Wizard of Menlo Park,” Edison’s marvelous life and career can be examined by visiting the Thomas Edison National Historical Park in West Orange and the Thomas Edison Cenetr at Menlo Park & Edison Memorial Tower in the town bearing his name – Edison.

 Operated by the National Park Service, the Thomas Edison National Historical Park was built in 1887 and is where Edison improved and perfected such inventions as the phonograph and storage battery before his death in 1931.
 It’s also the site where the great inventor performed all his work on the formative years of the motion picture.

 Edison’s early career can be more deeply examined at the Thomas Edison Center at Menlo Park.
 His greatest early achievements took place here, as noted by the 400 patents Edison received in his years in the laboratory.

 His patents include those for the incandescent light bulb, the phonograph and the electric railroad car.
 Edison also conducted research and development on such things as wireless transmissions, the carbon button transmitter and what came to be called the “Edison Effect” – a basis in the field of electronic study.
 Visit the museum on one of the three days of the week it’s open or make a reservation to see it another day.